Ernest Poruthota: Religious Services

 The Second Vatican Council, founded by Pope John XXIII in Vatican City in 1962, issued 16 ordinances in 1965, following the 1963, '64 and '65-year conferences.
 Father Poruthota was involved in conducting pilgrimages of Sri Lanka in Sinhala language instead of Latin.
 Therefore, he played an important role in instilling this new revolution into the Sri Lankan Catholic Church as well as the lay people.

 In 1963, he published the book Gihiya.
 It broadly commented on the Catholic lay, glory and power.
 Then he wrote the book Kithunu Peraliya, which analyzed in detail how the views of the Second Vatican discourse affect Sri Lanka.
 In 1958, while serving in the Kotahena Parish, he wrote the book Wurthiya samithi Viplawaya emphasizing the importance of the absence of trade union politics.
 In 1964, he wrote the social book Suraawa and then wrote Bhawyawadaya Saha Lankawa.
 The latter explained the impact of Jean-Paul Sartre's influence on the literature of the sixties.
 In 1965, Poruthota wrote two more books, Cardinal Cooray and Kri.Sha.
 Kramaya.

-In 1970, Pope Paul VI visited Sri Lanka and government asked Father Poruthota to write a book on Pope's visit.
+In 1970, Pope Paul VI visited Sri Lanka and the government asked Father Poruthota to write a book on Pope's visit.
 As a result, along with the Hon.
 Jayalath Balagalla, Poruthota launched 456-pages and 404-pages books with two-volumes titled Katholika Samaaja Dharshanaya.
 It is said that Father Poruthota was the first to bring Gokkola and wedding drums to the church in 1967 for a wedding reception which was held at the Bolawalana Church in Negombo.
 The Most Venerable Mapalagamagama Vipulasara Thero was a close friend of his, where Poruthota contributed to the Buddhism as well.